-Hydrogen fires : hydrogen burns with an invisible flame : precautions and procedures are detailed in Leaflet 4.
+Hydrogen fires: hydrogen burns with an invisible flame: precautions and procedures are detailed in Leaflet 6.

-Report a hydrogen fire, or a suspected hydrogen fire to your supervisor immediately.
+Report a hydrogen fire or a suspected hydrogen fire to your supervisor immediately.

-Acetylene fires : special training is required to deal with acetylene fires on plant.
-Cylinders need be either taken away from fire if not yet hot or cooled down with large quantities of water when their removal is too hazardous.
+Acetylene fires: special training is required to deal with acetylene fires on plant.
+Cylinders need to be either taken away from fire if not yet hot, or cooled down with large quantities of water where their removal might be hazardous.

-Electrical equipment : electrical equipment gets hot when it is overloaded or in case of short circuit.
+Electrical equipment: electrical equipment gets hot when it is overloaded or in case of short circuit.